heatseeknyc/hardware/README.md

 |50      |120 kb  |3.72 mb   |14.4 mb  |43.8 mb  |
 |100     |240 kb  |7.44 mb   |28.8 mb  |87.6 mb  |

 Researching data plans, the simplest plan was the [PagePlus](https://www.pagepluscellular.com/plans/10-standard-pin/) $10 prepaid.
 This plan offers data at $0.10 per megabyte, with a 120 day usage window per recharge.
 This means that every $10 recharge will allow us to transmit an additional 100 mb per base over a maximum of 120 days, far more than the needs of even our most ambitious deployments by nearly a factor of four.
-This means that we can reasonably expect data costs per base not to exceed $30/year under most circumstances.

 Looking at this, then, it seems that we would be able to provide each base with more than sufficient data capacity for approximately $30/year for any size deployment.
 This is substantially cheaper than any other plans I was able to find, the next-cheapest of which cost approximately $10-20/month.